Last Updated: June 16th, 2026

-Virginia Housing Market Forecast 2026: The Big Picture
+Virginia Housing Market 2026: The Big Picture

 Key market expectations include: